 Numbers Don’t Lie

-The first thing you should do when trying to decide when the time is right to buy an RV is sit down and go over your budget carefully.
+The first thing you should do when deciding when the right time to buy an RV is sit down and go over your budget carefully.
 With an estimate of how much the monthly payment would be on an RV in hand, take a look at your current budget and decide if there is room to add an RV payment while still living comfortably.
 If the new payment on an RV purchase is going to put you too close to the ‘edge’ financially, you may want to wait a bit longer.

 Watch for an Opportunity